Iran nuclear talks resume in nervous atmosphere

-MOSCOW (Reuters) - World powers will seek to avert a collapse of diplomacy over Iran’s nuclear program at talks starting in Moscow on Monday, hoping to win concessions from Tehran and forestall a potential new war in the Middle East.
+MOSCOW, June 18 (Reuters) - World powers will seek to avert a collapse of diplomacy over Iran’s nuclear programme at talks starting in Moscow on Monday, hoping to win concessions from Tehran and forestall a potential new war in the Middle East.

 But after two rounds of negotiations in as many months, the sides are hardly any closer to reaching an agreement than before diplomacy resumed in April following a 15-month hiatus.